Changes to Community of Hope Health Services due to COVID-19 (updated December, 2021):

 - New Protocols to Keep Everyone Safer: You will see a lot of changes at your next visit!
 Click here to learn more about those changes.

-- Telehealth Services: We are offering medical, dental, and counseling services all by telehealth.
-We want to partner with you to manage your health at home as much as possible during the re-opening process.
+- Telehealth Services: We are temporarily offering most medical and all counseling services by telehealth.
 More information about telehealth visits here.

-- Emotional Wellness Services: COH will continue to provide counseling appointments by Zoom, Healow or telephone for now.
-We have set up a Helpline with licensed providers on standby to provide immediate short term support during this stressful time at 202.540.9857.
+- Emotional Wellness Services: COH will continue to provide counseling appointments by Zoom, or telephone for now.
+We have set up a Helpline with licensed providers on standby to provide immediate short-term support during this stressful time at 202.540.9857.
 We are still accepting new therapy clients.
 We may be able to provide medication remotely, depending on the situation.